-John P. Thompson, age 54, served as one of Moody I's independent directors since September 2008.
+John P. Thompson, age 54, has served as one of our independent directors since 2017.
+Mr. Thompson also served as one of Moody I's independent directors from September 2008 until September 2017.
 Mr. Thompson is the founder of PinPoint Commercial, L.P., which provides real estate services focusing on industrial, senior housing and medical related projects primarily in Texas.
 As CEO of Pinpoint Commercial, Mr. Thompson leads all investment and development activities for the firm and oversees the company's financial and management operations.
 Prior to founding PinPoint Commercial in 1998, Mr. Thompson served as an industrial real estate broker with CB Richard Ellis, Inc. Mr. Thompson received his B.B.A. in Finance from the University of Texas at Austin.